hasinimuvva123/ForkFind/README.md

 This project is a showcase of the **Akka Actor Model**, utilizing three distinct communication patterns to handle different types of business logic.

 ### 1. The "Trifecta" of Communication Patterns
-ForkFind explicitly implements the three core Akka messaging patterns:
+ForkFind explicitly implements the three core Akka messaging patterns, plus **Retrieval-Augmented Generation (RAG)**:

 *   **🔥 TELL (Fire-and-Forget)**
     *   **Usage**: Logging, Status Updates, Final User Responses.